Nishijin Textile Center 西陣織会館

 Kyoto has been at the center of culture and traditional industry.
-Visit Nishijin to learn about the history of and see demonstrations of this ancient art.
+Visit Nishijin to learn about the history and see demonstrations of this ancient art.

 The origins of Nishijin go back to the 5th century, with textiles developed for the Imperial Court

-Nishijin Textile Center is easily accessible by train or bus from JR Kyoto Station.
+Nishijin Textile Center is easily accessible by train or bus from Kyoto Station .

 Alternatively, take the Kyoto City Bus #9 and get off at the Horikawa Imadegawa bus stop near the center.
-Factor around 30 minutes for your entire journey.
+The entire journey should take around 30 minutes.